 Companies that benefit from operational gearing can also see margin improvement too.

 We calculate margins by taking the profit (revenue minus costs) and dividing this by the revenue.

 For example, a company turning over £1,500,000 on a fixed cost base of £1,000,000 is making £500,000 on a margin of 33.3%.

 If that company was to grow its revenue to £2,000,000, an increase of 33.3%, they would actually increase their operational profit by 100% going from £500,000 to £1,000,000!
 Furthermore, their margins would also increase from 33.3% to 50%.

 A company that can scale and that can grow bigger can continue its growth for many years and see dramatic appreciations in their share price.

 Rule #3: Check for operational gearing potential, how the business can grow, and how big it can grow.

-Look at the fixed costs, but also look what can happen if topline revenue growth slows.
-Gearing is a double edged sword.
+Look at the fixed costs, but also look at what can happen if topline revenue growth slows.
+Gearing is a double-edged sword.